 Randomized, double-blinded, global, multi-center study of AT-GAA co-administration in adult volunteers diagnosed with Late Onset Pompe Disease (LOPD) who have either received Enzyme Replacement Therapy (ERT) with alglucosidase alfa (i.e., ERT-experienced) or who have never received ERT (i.e., ERT-naïve) compared with alglucosidase alfa /placebo.

 The study will consist of a screening period up to 30 days, a 12-month treatment period, and a 30-day safety follow-up period.
+The Screening Visit will occur over 2 days, with 6MWT and pulmonary function tests (PFTs) being repeated on the second day.

 What happens to the study participants after the study ends?